LCM Calculator

 LCM (x, y) = (x × y) / GCF (x, y)

-You should iterate the above formula to find the LCM of more than two numbers.
-For example, the LCM of three numbers can be found as follows:
+To find the LCM of more than two numbers, you simply iterate this formula.
+For instance, the LCM of three numbers is calculated like this:

 LCM (x, y, z) = LCM (LCM (x, y), z)